neubot/neubot/doc/faq.md

 the number of bytes to transfer such that the test runs for about ten seconds.

-Since BitTorrent uses small messages, it is not possible to transfer a huge resource and divide the number of transmitted bytes by the time of the transfer.
-Therefore, the test initially makes many back to back requests to fill the space between the client and the server of many flying responses.
+Since BitTorrent uses small messages, this test cannot request a large resource, as the speedtest test does.
+Instead, the test initially sends many back to back requests to fill the space between the client and the server of many flying responses.
 The measurement starts only when the requester thinks there are enough responses in flight to approximate a continuous transfer.

 4.7.
 What does measuring goodput mean?